Fearless sense of independence of courts saved democracy during Emergency: CJI Chandrachud | Politics

 - India

-The ''fearless sense of independence of courts'' saved democracy during the Emergency in 1975, Chief Justice of India D Y Chandrachud said here on Saturday.
+The ''fearless sense of independence of courts'' saved democracy during the Emergency in 1975, Chief Justice of India D Y Chandrachud has said here.

-CJI Chandrachud, who assumed the office of the Chief Justice of India in November, was felicitated by the Bombay High Court here.
+CJI Chandrachud, who assumed the office of the Chief Justice of India in November, was felicitated by the Bombay High Court here on Saturday.
 At the ceremony, he spoke at length about several judges of the past and his experience while working with them.

+''It was judges like Rane who kept the torch of liberty burning which had become dim in those years of Emergency in 1975.
+It was the fearless sense of independence of our courts which saved Indian democracy in 1975,'' the CJI said.

 Speaking about the Bombay High Court, the CJI said its strength lies in its ability to write, formulate and lay down the law for the future.